Switzerland’s FADP: The Scope, 2023 Changes, and How to Comply

 SOC 2 and ISO 27001 are two well-established frameworks that address information security and data protection.
 While they share some similarities, they also have distinct characteristics that make them suitable for different purposes.

 Whether an organization should comply with both SOC 2 and ISO 27001 depends on its unique circumstances, industry requirements, and geographic reach.
-While both standards aim to enhance information security, they offer flexibility for organizations to choose the one(s) that best align with their goals and priorities.
+While both standards aim to enhance information security, they offer flexibility for organizations to choose the one(s) that best aligns with their goals and priorities.

 Some organizations, especially large service providers with global operations, may choose to comply with both standards for a more comprehensive approach to information security.